North American Numbering Plan expansion: Industry recommendations

-In NANPA telephone number specifications, the letter N represents a numeral from 2 through 9, while the letter X represents any numeral.
+In NANP telephone number specifications, the letter N represents a numeral from 2 through 9, while the letter X represents any numeral.
 Thus, NXX is a number from 200 through 999, while XXXX is a range from 0000 through 9999.
-The first three digits of a NANP number are the numbering plan area code, NPA code, or simply NPA, the next three, NXX, identify the central office, and the last four are the line number of an individual office.
+The first three digits of a telephone number are the numbering plan area code (NPA code, or simply NPA).
+The next three, NXX, identify the central office and the last four digits are the line number of an individual office.

-The telephone industry's current recommendation assumes first that mandatory dialing of all ten digits is required to complete telephone numbers, even for a local call, throughout the North American Numbering Plan area, which includes many Caribbean and Pacific territories and nations.
+The telephone industry's current recommendation assumes first that mandatory dialing of all ten digits is required to initiate a call, even for a local call, throughout the North American Numbering Plan members, which includes many Caribbean and Pacific territories and nations.

-The plan proposes the insertion of 00 or 11 between the NPA and the NXX, to produce 12-digit numbers.
-The plan further proposes that the US would use either 00 or 11, while Canada would use the other, in order to allow customers to distinguish countries by use of these digits, which do not appear at the beginning of the 12-digit number.
+The plan proposes the insertion of 00 or 11 between the NPA and NXX, to produce twelve-digit numbers.
+The plan further proposes that the US would use one of these codes, while Canada would use the other, to allow customers to distinguish countries by use of these digits, which do not appear at the beginning of the twelve-digit number.
 This distinction would quickly vanish as digits other than 0 and 1 are used in these positions after permissive dialing ends.

 Under this proposal, the N9X format NPA codes, which are currently reserved from assignment, would be released and be available for normal assignment for code relief and other purposes.